Skip to content

 11 And ye ought to say in your hearts—let God judge between me and thee, and reward thee according to thy deeds.
 (D&C 64:10-11)

 Forgiveness does not mean you’re excusing what they’ve done or even letting them off the hook.
-All mean-spiritedness, cruelty and hurting others has a hook.
-Instead, you’re sending them down the road for the Lord to remedy.
-Which enables your own soul to escape and clear out space for your peace.
+All mean-spiritedness, cruelty, and hurting others have a hook.
+Instead, you’re sending them down the road for the Lord to remedy, which enables your own soul to escape and clear out space for your peace.
 Furthermore, you hope and trust that God will work it out with them fairly and with mercy in the same way you hope He will work things out with you.
 That’s how we love our neighbors as ourselves.

 For me, it’s a relief to know I don’t have to pretend toxic people are nice if this isn’t true.
 Nor that we’re tight friends with those who behave poorly.
-It means I can be civil and kind on my part in that passing moment with them, and not get sucked in – trying to prove anything.
+It means I can be civil and kind on my part in that passing moment with them and not get sucked in – or try to prove anything.
 I can set healthy boundaries, wish them well, and emotionally send them on.
-In my bigger moments, I can pray their hearts may have the will to change and above all, I trust God to handle those matters with them.
+In my bigger moments, I can pray their hearts may have the will to change, and above all, I trust God to handle those matters with them.